 Apply Now for IT-Ready Technical Support in Chicago

 In 8 weeks, you could be ready to take on a new career in IT.
-Join the IT-Ready Technical Support class in the Avondale/Chicago area and prepare for the CompTIA A+ exam, as well as gain connections to employers for job opportunities.
-2020 classes will be taught online due to the COVID-19 health situation, but we're planning for 2021 classes to be back in the classroom at NEIU El Centro.
-Our program is brought to you with support from Cognizant U.S. Foundation and in partnership with Wounded Warrior Project.
+Join the IT-Ready Technical Support class at one of our two campuses in the Chicago area and prepare for the CompTIA A+ exam, as well as gain connections to employers for job opportunities.

 Chicago Campus Schedule

-For the Chicago campus, classes run from 9am - 4pm, Monday-Friday.
+For the Chicago and Downers Grove campuses, classes run from 9am - 4pm, local time, Monday-Friday.
 Students are required to be on time every day; the program allows only one absence and three tardies.
 Employers expect their staff to be on time, and we expect the same of our students in order to prepare you for your tech career.

 What Will You Learn?

-In our IT-Ready Technical Support program, you’ll learn technical skills to successfully pass both parts of the CompTIA A+ certification exam, one of the leading industry certification for landing a job on an IT help desk and launching your tech career, according to research firms like Burning Glass.
+In our IT-Ready Technical Support program, you’ll learn technical skills to successfully pass both parts of the CompTIA A+ certification exam , one of the leading industry certifications for landing a job on an IT help desk and launching your tech career, according to research firms like Burning Glass.
 You’ll also receive targeted professional development to refine critical business skills, such as communication, conflict management, teamwork, critical thinking and problem solving.